-Rittenhouse Square, Pennsylvania, is more than just a luxurious Philadelphia neighborhood; it's one of the most-celebrated addresses in the country.
-It's the heart of Philly's cultural life, with museums and performing arts halls nearby.
-Homes for sale in Rittenhouse Square, Philadelphia, come in a range of styles: luxury high-rise penthouses, condos, well-preserved 19th-century townhouses and more modest apartments.
+Rittenhouse Square, Pennsylvania, is more than just a luxurious Philadelphia neighborhood—it's one of the most-celebrated addresses in the country.
+With museums and performing arts halls nearby, it's the heart of Philly's cultural life.
+Homes for sale in Rittenhouse Square, Philadelphia, come in a range of styles, like luxury high-rise penthouses, condos, well-preserved 19th-century townhouses, and more modest apartments.
 The Rittenhouse Square section of Center City is large enough to accommodate a bustling, active social community.

 Things to Do in Rittenhouse Square

 The Rittenhouse Square area has a mix of cultural offerings.
 Strolling through the park is a favorite lunch-hour and weekend pastime.
 Plenty of benches are available to enjoy a snack and a chat.
 The weeklyRittenhouse Farmers Market offers foodies fresh produce, cheese, bread, and more.
 Not far from the park, the Rosenbach Museum holds 30,000 pieces of rare books and documents, including over 150 letters from George Washington, an original set of Benjamin Franklin's "Poor Richard's Almanac," and nearly 10,000 works by famed children's author Maurice Sendak.
 The Kimmel Center for Performing Arts on South Broad Street is the home of the Philadelphia Orchestra and Philadanco, as well as the theater for touring Broadway shows.
 The Curtis Institute of Music is a training ground for musicians who play in orchestras around the world, and it regularly hosts concerts.
 Some of city's best restaurants and boutique shops can also be found in the Rittenhouse Square neighborhood.